Safety Must Precede the Deployment of Open-Ended AI: Towards Research for Mitigations

 \subsection{Constraints}

-Most existing safety frameworks focus on structured environments with predefined goals.
-However, building guardrails to prevent the OE AI from exploring unsafe artifacts will be crucial to ensure the safety of these systems.
+Most existing safety frameworks assume structured tasks with fixed objectives.
+In contrast, OE AI systems explore evolving objectives and artifact spaces.
+Constraints provide a mechanism for shaping exploration without fully specifying goals, allowing designers to manage the trade-offs between novelty, speed, and safety discussed in Section~\ref{sec:tradeoff}, while mitigating risks arising from unpredictability and loss of control (\textbf{R1}, \textbf{R2}, \textbf{R7}).

-\textbf{Constrained Exploration.} Since OE AI often pursues diversity, the exploration process can inadvertently drive the system into unsafe or misaligned state spaces.
-By constraining exploration to an $\epsilon$-ball, the system can balance novelty with safety, similar to safe exploration in RL~\cite{garcia2015comprehensive}.
-This requires constrained novelty metrics that evaluate novelty relative to both past behaviors and predefined safety constraints.
-In simple, discrete domains, such a novelty metric could be formally specified, while LLM-based judges could quantify novelty in more complex domains.
-Based on the novelty scores of new artifacts, it would be possible to penalize novel behaviors that exceed a probabilistic safety threshold or confidence bound, as modeled using techniques like Gaussian Processes~\cite{sui2015safe,turchetta2016safe} or reachability analysis~\cite{krakovna2018penalizing, fisac2018general}.
-Furthermore, novelty search can be combined with shielding mechanisms~\cite{dawood2024dynamic} to dynamically reject unsafe actions.
-Finally, safety constraints also can be introduced in Minimal Criterion Coevolution~\cite{brant2017minimal}.
+\textbf{Constrained Exploration.} OE AI systems often explicitly seek diversity, which can inadvertently drive exploration into unsafe or misaligned regions of the state space.
+One research direction is to constrain exploration within safety-aware regions, for example by limiting exploration to an $\epsilon$-neighborhood around known safe behaviors, analogous to safe exploration in reinforcement learning~\citep{garcia2015comprehensive}.
+This requires novelty metrics that account not only for difference from past artifacts but also for proximity to safety constraints.
+In simpler domains, such constraints may be formally specified, while in complex or language-based domains, LLM-based judges could approximate novelty and risk.
+Techniques such as Gaussian process–based confidence bounds~\citep{sui2015safe,turchetta2016safe}, reachability analysis~\citep{krakovna2018penalizing,fisac2018general}, or dynamic shielding~\citep{dawood2024dynamic} can be used to reject or penalize unsafe behaviors during exploration.
+Safety constraints can also be integrated into co-evolutionary frameworks, such as Minimal Criterion Coevolution~\citep{brant2017minimal}.

-\textbf{Artifact Complexity Budget.} Setting a complexity budget might help balance novelty and exploration with the ability of humans to understand, evaluate, and digest new artifacts.
-This budget serves as a safeguard, preventing excessive unpredictability and mitigating the risk of negative compounding effects that may arise from unrestrained exploration.
-By dynamically adjusting this budget it is possible to navigate the creativity-control trade-off.

-\textbf{Setting Specific Rules.} While OE AI continuously evolves and faces new challenges, there are rules we never want it to break.
-Although such rules cannot cover all unsafe behaviors, they can still prevent some failures.
-While constraints do limit the creativity of the OE AI by cutting off some of the search space, the system is still able to openly explore the remaining space, thus retaining its open-endedness.
-To take a more abstract and flexible view, rules could be specified as general principles in a constitution~\cite{bai2022constitutional} that can be reinterpreted in new situations, or dynamically created and updated by AI.
-An LLM guiding the OE AI's decisions can either reason about these rules~\cite{guan2025deliberative} or causally~\cite{kiciman2023causal}.
-Recent work~\cite{zarembatrading} shows the potential and promise of LLMs, when given enough intermediate reasoning steps, to reason in policy compliance tasks.
-This also provides an effective framework for overseers to judge new artifacts.